oskariorg/oskari-documentation/5 Functionalities/00010-Functionalities.md

 ### Multi-screen support

-The Oskari interface supports touch screens and is accessible on mobile devices, including smartphones and tablets.
+The Oskari user interface supports touch screens and is accessible on mobile devices, including smartphones and tablets.
 However, there is currently **no** dedicated mobile or tablet-optimized version of Oskari (such as a mobile app).
 The geoportal is gradually being developed to work even better with smaller screens of mobile devices.

+Oskari provides a `Oskari.util.isMobile()` helper function for developers to detect small screen or mobile device being used and bundles should use media queries or similar to make a reasonable effort into supporting smaller screens.